 This activity will consist of two days of assessment elements.
 Day 1 will be a personal paddling skills assessment and Day 2 will cover the leadership, management and instructional components.
 The program will see you being assessed for both practical on-water elements and your knowledge and understanding at your chosen award level.

-Candidates will be assessed for one of these Paddle Australia awards; P See description below.
-Flatwater Guide or Flatwater Instructor.
+Candidates will be assessed for one of these Paddle Australia awards; Paddling Supervisor, Flatwater Guide or Flatwater Instructor.
+See description below.

 This is the introductory level to gain employment in the industry.
 Holders of this award are qualified to manage and supervise a paddling activity in enclosed situations, where the group does not leave the immediate launch area.